-Artist's notes on the art work for the Shrine of Our Lady of Caversham.
+Notes on the Murals for the Shrine of Our Lady of Caversham.

-This explanation has been written by the artist, Marcelo Lavallen, who dedicated the summer of 2017 to decorating the Shrine of Our Lady of Caversham, to help those who travel here to pray and to leave their petitions with Our Lady of Caversham.
+This explanation has been written by the artist, Marcelo Lavallen, who dedicated the summer of 2017 to decorating the Shrine of Our Lady of Caversham, to help those who travel here from far and wide to pray and to leave their petitions with Our Lady of Caversham.